 Around the world, there are credit cards that earn you travel miles or bonus points at certain retailers.
 There are also some banks that offer up to 2 per cent cash back on all purchases in a month if you make a certain monthly repayment2.
 These are great deals, and can be lucrative if you're on top of paying off your debts.
 However, if you're struggling to repair an existing mark on your Equifax credit report, you don't want to create another one by opening the wrong sort of account.

 Find a standard credit card with a decent interest rate and low annual fees, and then limit how much you use it.
 Keep track of what you owe every week or fortnight, and have a solid plan in place to pay off the statements quickly.
 This way, you'll minimise the amount of interest you can accrue, meaning you'll pay less over time.

 You just need to choose the right deal for your needs, and your financial situation.
-Get in touch with My Credit File today to learn more about how your Equifax credit report can help you.
+Make sure you get a copy of your Equifax credit report to learn about your financial record.